Grantb2134/LearningPath/README.md

 # Introduction
-LearningPath is a platform where users can find and share learning curricula.
+LearningPath is a platform where users can find and share learning curriculum.

 ## Index